idrisskhaled/kerberos-postgresql-auth/README.md

 ## Introduction

-__Kerberos__ is a protocol for authenticating service requests.
-It works on the basis of tickets.
+__Kerberos__ authentication process involves the following steps:

-The Authentication Process
+1- The user requests a service and sends a request for a ticket-granting ticket (TGT) to the Kerberos authentication server (AS).
-1. The user requests the service and sends a request for ticket-granting ticket (TGT) to the Kerberos authentication server (AS).
+2- The AS verifies the user's identity, creates an encrypted TGT containing the user's identity and a secret key, and sends it back to the user.
-2. The AS verifies the user's identity and send back an encrypted TGT
+3- The user decrypts the TGT using their password and sends it to the ticket-granting server (TGS) to request a service ticket.
-3. The user decrypts the TGT and sends it to the ticket-granting server (TGS) for a service ticket.
+4- The TGS verifies the TGT and issues a service ticket encrypted with a session key known only to the user and the TGS.
-4. The TGS verifies the TGT and send a service ticket back.
+5- The user receives the service ticket and sends it to the service server along with a timestamp and authenticator, which proves the user's identity.
-5. The user receives the service ticket and sends it to the service server.
+6- The service server verifies the authenticity of the service ticket and authenticator, and if they match, grants the requested service to the user.
-6. Now the client can acces the requested service
+7- The use of encryption and session keys ensures that only the user and the relevant servers have access to sensitive information, making Kerberos a secure authentication protocol.
 ![Kerberos](images/intro/Kerberos_process.png)

-__PostgreSQL__ is a well known relational database management system that uses SQL and is known for its performance, scalability, reliability, and security.
+__PostgreSQL__ is an open-source relational database management system (RDBMS) that is widely used for managing and storing structured data.
+It was first released in 1995 and has since become one of the most popular database systems available, it is a well known relational database management system that uses SQL and is known for its performance, scalability, reliability, and security.

 ## 1- Changing Hostnames